I-1-3-12.Referrals From the Office of the Inspector General Regarding Suspected Misconduct and Criminal Violations

 1. Receiving a Referral

-When a referral relates to a hearing office (HO) issue, ECS will send the referral to the Office of the Chief Administrative Law Judge (OCALJ) for tracking, monitoring, and further referral.
+When a referral relates to a hearing office (HO) issue, ODC staff will send the referral to the Office of the Chief Administrative Law Judge (OCALJ) for tracking, monitoring, and further referral.

 If the referral involves an allegation of administrative law judge (ALJ) bias, OCALJ will forward the referral to the Division of Quality Service (DQS) within the Office of Executive Operations and Human Resources.
 DQS will handle the referral using the procedures in Hearings, Appeals and Litigation Law (HALLEX) manual I-1-8.